Traffic & Transportation Engineering

-Since not all roadways are at their ultimate configurations as implied by those classifications, improvements will be carried out over time to achieve those configurations.
+Since some roads are not at maximum are at their best as implied by those classifications, improvements will be carried out over time to achieve those configurations.
 The proposed long-range improvements include roadway modifications to achieve the Mobility Element Functional Classification and intersection improvements to achieve level of service performance thresholds.
 The intersection improvements are generally associated with the roadway improvements but in some cases provide “augmentation” to provide satisfactory level of service (Level of Service (LOS) “D” or better).

 San Gabriel Valley Bicycle Master Plan

 The City of San Gabriel is one of five cities preparing a Regional Bike Master Plan.
 In 2012, BikeSGV partnered with Day One and five cities - Monterey Park, San Gabriel, Baldwin Park, El Monte, and South El Monte - to develop a regional bicycle master plan in the San Gabriel Valley.
 To see the Bike Master Plan, Click Here.

 Metro is the Metropolitan Planning Organization (MPO) that coordinates the Transportation Improvement Plan (TIP).
 Metro coordinates with the Southern California Association of Governments (SCAG), which prepares the Regional Transportation Improvement Plan (RTIP).
 The RTIP is available online.
 RTIP projects are developed, updated, and revised through the Metro’s Program Metro website.
 SCAG is the agency responsible for preparing the Regional Transportation Plan (RTP).

 San Gabriel Valley Council of Governments (SGVCOG)